The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

 Formerly known as Taragalte (which means "the plain of gazelles”), M’Hamid El Ghizlane is a small Moroccan town at the southern end of the Draa Valley, just under 100 kilometres from Zagora.
-Though the graceful gazelles that once roamed this area are no longer present, the name is a nod to the rich natural history that has shaped this region.
+It was once an important caravan stop that played a crucial role in the trans-Saharan trade route.

 In more recent times, M’Hamid remained off-limits to tourists due to its proximity to the Algerian border and special permits were required to enter the region.
 Even today, you may see Moroccan military wandering around the town, although this shouldn’t set off any alarms as it’s a very safe place to visit.
-Today, M’Hamid is renowned as a gateway to Erg Chigaga, a serene alternative to the more popular dunes at Erg Chebbi and an enchanting place to spend a night in the Sahara Desert

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

-Things to do in M'Hamid El Ghizlane
+Best things to do in M'Hamid El Ghizlane

 Wander around the town